BIOL 310 Course Information

 1. Apply principles of nutrition to everyday life to make decisions based upon scientifically proven facts about foods and nutrition.

-3. Develop a personal plan for food consumption in relation to biological and chemical make-up for a nutritionally healthy life.
+3. Develop a personal plan for food consumption that incorporates dietary guidelines and current nutrition recommendations.

 4. Discuss important problems in nutrition such as obesity, under nutrition, food mis-information, and fads.